AndrewWPhillips/eggql/README.md

 }
 ```

-Each time you click the **Send** button in Postman you should see a new number between 1 and 1000 like this:
+Each time you click the **Send** button in Postman you should see a new number between 1 and 1000 (inclusive) like this:

 ```json
 {